ualegre/rcase/README.md

 * Stakeholder Diagram
 * Objective Diagram
 * Requirements Diagram (SysML)
+* Situation of Interest Diagram
+* Situation Detection Plan Diagram
-* Requirements traceability matrixes
+* Requirements traceability matrixes (SysML)
-* Requirements tables
+* Requirements tables (SysML)
 * Automated documentation generation (spreadsheets)

 More information on the theoretical aspects of this module can be found in: